 No public sector income

 The Nystagmus Network does not receive any income from the government or public sector.
 Instead we rely almost entirely on fundraising and donations from our members and supporters.
 We use this money to achieve our three stated aims: to support people affected by nystagmus, to raise awareness of the condition and to fund research.

 We have very low overheads.
 Our 3 employees work from home, so we have almost no office costs.
 All the money you donate goes directly towards helping people with nystagmus, raising awareness and funding research.

 What does the charity spend your fundraising on?

 In recent years the Nystagmus Network has invested in scientific and medical research in universities and hospitals in Cardiff, Leicester, London, Plymouth, Sheffield and Southampton to develop more advanced diagnostic tests and investigate potential therapies to improve the quality of life for people living with congenital and acquired nystagmus.
 We continue to fund and support nystagmus research, working closely with researchers and clinicians.

-We fund and organise national and international research workshops, bringing together the foremost experts from around the world to encourage collaboration towards the next level and perhaps even a new breakthrough.
+We fund and organise national and international research workshops, bringing together the foremost experts to encourage collaboration towards the next level and perhaps even a new breakthrough.

 Funding research in the future